 iii) Implementing natural flood management techniques

-Our regular newsletters provide up to date information with the groups activies as well as general farming infomation.
-Read our newsletters here
+Our regular newsletters provide up to date information with the groups activities as well as general farming information.
+You can read our past newsletters here-

 Pendle Traditional Boundaries Project

 - Restore 5000m of hedges and 1000m of walling across the Pendle Hill Landscape Partnership area